-I'm a college student and a computer tech.
+I'm a systems administrator.
 My interests are flightsims, computers, collecting militaria, reenacting, and sketching/drawing.

 I have always been the one to want something done right, almost no matter the costs.
 This and my never-ending need for perfection almost make me into a quality control robot at times.
 The success of FS-WW1 is a testament to these qualities.
 Rather than call something "done" for release sake, I always revisit my work as well as the work of others.
 If I notice something new that bugs me, or something not quite the way I want it I do my best to try and resolve the issue.
 I've never been very good at creating something fresh, but I've almost perfected the art of making somebody else's work better.